Stelvio & Eastern Switzerland

 Introduction

-Most of the passes in this part of the Alps are long with significant altitude gain, so our Classic route is a considerable challenge; the daily average is 68km with 1,640m of ascent.
+Most of the passes in this part of the Alps are long with significant altitude gain, so our Classic route each day is a considerable challenge; the daily average is 68km with 1,640m of ascent.
 However, the rides can be made more manageable with a tactical lift in our support van at the start of each day.
-With a daily average of 109km with 2770m ascent, our Challenge route will satisfy your need for big rides.
+We’re sure that the daily Challenge route will satisfy your need for even bigger rides, with a daily average of 109km with 2770m ascent.

 This is your holiday, and we’re here to support you as an individual.
-As with all our tours, we don’t insist that everyone ride as a group; you’re free to ride at your preferred speed, stop when you want, and make the day your own.
-With our expert support team in customised vehicles, we’ll provide you with all the moral, nutritional, and mechanical support you require.
-All you have to do is eat, sleep, and cycle – we’ll take care of the rest!
+As with all our flexible pace tours, we don’t insist that everyone ride as a group; you’re free to cycle at your preferred speed – solo, or with other riders at a similar pace to yourself.
+You’re free to stop when you want, and to make the day your own.
+With our expert support team in customised vehicles (along with a Route Buddy App), we’ll provide you with all the moral, nutritional, and mechanical support you require to achieve your cycling holiday goals.
+All you have to do is eat, sleep, cycle, and enjoy the magnificent scenery – we’ll take care of the rest!

-For long-haul travellers, exploring the Italian lakes is a pleasant option if arriving a few days before the tour begins.
+A note for long-haul travellers: exploring the Italian lakes is a pleasant option if arriving a few days before the tour begins, to acclimatise yourself.

-It is essential to us that you book the right holiday for you, so please download the Trip Notes for all the details on how this holiday works, including food, accommodation, travel, and more.
+It is important to us that you book the right holiday for you, so please take a look at the Trip Notes for the full details on how this holiday works; daily stats, food, accommodation, transfers, and so on.

 Foreign travel advice